 We are engaged in the development of rationally designed prophylactic and therapeutic vaccines to combat chronic disorders and infectious diseases with large patient populations and unmet medical needs.
 While vaccines have traditionally been unable to combat such disorders effectively and safely, we believe our platform could overcome the traditional hurdles facing vaccines in this area.
 Our Vaxxine Platform relies on a synthetic peptide vaccine technology first developed by UBI and subsequently refined over the last two decades.
 We believe our vaccines have the potential to combat conditions that have not yet been successfully treated, or which have primarily been addressed with monoclonal antibodies ("mAbs") which, while generally effective, are extremely costly and cumbersome, and thus have limited accessibility.
 Our pipeline primarily consists of five programs focused on chronic disease, spanning neurodegenerative disorders in addition to other neurology and cardiovascular indications.
-Given the global COVID-19 pandemic and our Vaxxine Platform's applicability to infectious disease, we are also opportunistically advancing a product candidate that addresses SARS-CoV-2.
+Given the ongoing need for booster vaccines to address COVID-19 and our Vaxxine Platform's applicability to infectious disease, we are also opportunistically advancing a product candidate that addresses SARS-CoV-2.